 An image is retrieved by its path (except for BufferedImage).
-The path describes a location in application classpath.
-The resource may be generated at same time than application (internal resource) or be external (external resource).
-The Image Loader is able to load some images located outside the CPU addresses' space range.
+The path describes a location in the application classpath.
+The resource may be generated at the same time as the application (internal resource) or be external (external resource).
+The Image Loader can load some images located outside the CPU addresses' space range.
 It uses the External Resource Loader.

 When an image is located in such memory, the Image Loader copies it into RAM (into the CPU addresses' space range).
-Then it considers the image as an internal resource: it can continue to load the image (see next chapters).
-The RAM section used to load the external image is automatically freed when the Image Loader do not need it again.
+Then it considers the image as an internal resource: it can continue to load the image (see following chapters).
+The RAM section used to load the external image is automatically freed when the Image Loader does not need it again.

-The image may be located in external memory but be available in CPU addresses' space ranges (byte-adressable).
-In this case the Image Loader considers the image as internal and does not need to copy its content in RAM memory.
+The image may be located in external memory but be available in CPU addresses' space ranges (byte-addressable).
+In this case, the Image Loader considers the image as internal and does not need to copy its content in RAM.